-Andrew Millie is Professor of Criminology, Director of the Police Research Unit and Assistant Head of the Department of Law and Criminology, Edge Hill University.
-He has been at Edge Hill for eight years, coming from the University of Glasgow in 2011.
-His research centres on the intersection between criminology, philosophy and theology.
+Andrew Millie is Professor of Criminology and Assistant Head of the Department of Law and Criminology, Edge Hill University.
+He is also Director of the Police Research Unit.
+Andrew came to Edge Hill from the University of Glasgow in 2011 and his research centres on the intersection between criminology, philosophy and theology.
 He is currently working on three strands of work: 1) the relevance of Christian theology to criminal justice; 2) the possibility of an aesthetic criminology; and 3) the visual culture and architecture of policing.
 This third strand is part of an ESRC-funded project on Visible Policing working with colleagues at Northumbria University and the Open University.

 Editor of the Bristol University Press series “New Horizons in Criminology”

 Member of the Research Advisory Group for the Howard League for Penal Reform

 Associate of the Scottish Centre for Crime and Justice Research (SCCJR)

 In 2018 Andrew hosted an interdisciplinary seminar on criminology and public theology.
 This has resulted in an edited collection “Criminology and Public Theology: On Hope, Mercy and Restoration” published by Bristol University Press in 2021 that brings together leading criminologists and theologians to challenge criminal justice orthodoxy, to question the dominance of retributive punishment, and to consider alternatives that draw on Christian ideas of hope, mercy and restoration.
 This is the first time in four decades the two subjects have come together in this way.

 Over recent years Andrew has explored the relevance of aesthetics to criminological concerns and has put forward an aesthetic criminology that is interested in all the senses, in emotive and affective responses to sensory encounters and the regulation of tastes.
 This had led to articles being published in ‘Crime, Media, Culture’ and the ‘British Journal of Criminology’.